Joint Venture in China

 - A Trading WFOE: licensed to carry out wholesale, retail, and franchising activities in China, as well as certain consulting services.

-- A Manufacturing WFOE: Licensed to undertake manufacturing and production activities.
+- A Manufacturing WFOE: Licensed to undertake manufacturing and production activities, but also the ability of being active in consulting or trading.

 China Representative Office (RO)